On the existence of vertex-disjoint subgraphs with high degree sum: Applications

 By Theorem~\ref{Chen and Saito} and Proposition~\ref{inductive step min deg}, we see that Problem~\ref{0modulo3 min deg} is solved in affirmative.
 Similarly, by Proposition~\ref{inductive step sigma2}, it is only necessary to consider the case of $k=1$ for Problem~\ref{0modulo3 sigma2}.
 In the next subsection, we completely solve Problem~\ref{0modulo3 sigma2} by showing the following.

 \begin{thm} Every graph $G$ of order at least $3$ with $\sigma_{2}(G) \ge 5$ contains a cycle of length $0$-mod~$3$. \end{thm}

 We mention other cases in the rest of this subsection.
-It is a well-known that every graph $G$ of order at least $3k$ with $\delta(G) \ge 2k$ contains $k$ disjoint cycles, which is a classical result by Corr\'{a}di and Hajnal \cite{Corradi-Hajnal}.
-By the similar argument of the proof of Proposition~\ref{inductive step sigma2}, we can easily obtain a slightly weaker version of this; Every graph $G$ with $\delta(G) \ge 3k-1$ contains $k$ disjoint cycles.
+It is well known that every graph $G$ of order at least $3k$ with $\delta(G) \ge 2k$ contains $k$ disjoint cycles, which is a classical result by Corr\'{a}di and Hajnal \cite{Corradi-Hajnal}.
+By a similar argument as in the proof of Proposition~\ref{inductive step sigma2}, we can easily obtain a slightly weaker version of this: Every graph $G$ with $\delta(G) \ge 3k-1$ contains $k$ disjoint cycles.
 Because if $G$ is a graph with $\delta(G) \ge 3k-1$, then Theorem~\ref{Stiebitz} implies that $G$ contains disjoint subgraphs $H_{1}$ and $H_{2}$ such that $\delta(H_{1}) \ge 3(k-1) - 1$ and $\delta(H_{2}) \ge 2$ (see also \cite[Corollary 2]{Stiebitz}).
-Similarly, Theorem~\ref{Kaneko} leads to a triangle-free version of Corr\'{a}di and Hajnal's (note that the minimum degree condition is best possible even if we assume a triangle-freeness).
-In addition, Enomoto \cite{Enomoto} and Wang \cite{Wang} independently gave a $\sigma_{2}$-version as follows; Every graph $G$ of order at least $3k$ with $\sigma_{2}(G) \ge 4k-1$ contains $k$ disjoint cycles.
+Similarly, Theorem~\ref{Kaneko} leads to a triangle-free version of Corr\'{a}di and Hajnal's theorem (note that the minimum degree condition is best possible even if we assume a triangle-freeness).
+In addition, Enomoto \cite{Enomoto} and Wang \cite{Wang} independently gave a $\sigma_{2}$-version as follows: Every graph $G$ of order at least $3k$ with $\sigma_{2}(G) \ge 4k-1$ contains $k$ disjoint cycles.
 Theorems~\ref{disjoint subgraphs sigma2} and \ref{disjoint subgraphs sigma2 tri-free} immediately lead to slightly weaker versions of this result as above.